gia-bartlett/Business-Analysis/BA.md

 - Intro to BA [click here](https://www.youtube.com/watch?v=XsKdzHVEXig)
 - Day In The Life [click here](https://www.youtube.com/watch?v=9rMYgG6tNkg)

+The questions being asked by businesses are:
+` ‘What can IT do to exploit business opportunities and enhance the portfolio of products and services?’`
+and
+`‘What needs to change in the organisation if the benefits from a new or enhanced IT system are to be realised?’`

 ### Business Change Solutions:
 - development of new systems
 - improvement/enhancement of exisiting systems